Sunday, April 29, 2012

 *_______________________________________________________________________*

-Since I was seven years old, I knew that I somehow wanted to end up doing something with my life that involved Japanese culture.
+Since I was seven, I knew that I somehow wanted to end up doing something with my life that involved Japanese culture.
 I grew up off-and-on on a Cherokee Reservation, and my first language was Cherokee.
 When I was seven, I had my first encounter with Japanese music, believing that the angel (the vocalist) was going to take my mom to the afterlife since she was in the hospital.
 But, since then, I was captivated by Japanese language and music, and as I aged, Japanese culture became my "closest-to-home" interest and passion.
 There are many similarities between my raised Cherokee heritage and the traditional values of Japanese roots.
 This is why I began my journey to Japan.

 I studied abroad in Japan from September 9, 2011-June 2012, and prior to that I did research with the ASIANetwork on the March 11, 2011 Disasters in Japan from May 2011-June 2011.
 The research project took place from May 2011-June 2011 with Webster University.
 I am currently working on a Bachelor's in Anthropology with a Japanese Language and Culture focus.